 The ESA can impose fines for an infringement of Article 54.

 Under certain conditions, an abuse of dominant position may contravene the principle of good faith and, thus, constitute unfair practice within the meaning of the Act against Unfair Competition.
-In case of a wilful violation of the Act against Unfair Competition, the Princely Court may, upon request, impose a fine of up to CHF100,000 and in case of negligent violation of up to CHF50,000.
+In the case of a wilful violation of the Act against Unfair Competition, the Princely Court may, upon request, impose a fine of up to CHF100,000, or up to CHF50,000 in the case of negligent violation.

 Definition and Legal Requirements